willmitchell/secret_runner_aws/README.md

 secret_runner_aws manages both secrets and regular string parameters.
 The only difference between the two is that secrets are encrypted using the -e flag.  secret_runner_aws supports put, get, list, and delete operations (CRUD, basically) on secrets.

-All parameters managed by this tool follow a naming convention as described below:
+All parameters managed by this tool follow a naming convention as described below.
+When modifying secrets, please keep in mind the following convention.
+Secrets can have long names if all of the below parameters are specified.

  /prefix/module/stage/param_name